 Sandra Licet Jimenez is the principal at Francisco Vasquez de Coronado Elementary School.
 Mrs. Jimenez believes in providing quality instruction while at the same time creating a positive school climate and culture for all students.

-Mrs. Jimenez holds a bachelors of arts in elementary education with a minor in sociology from Prescott College, a masters of business administration from the University of Phoenix, and a masters of education in educational leadership from Northern Arizona University.
+Mrs. Jimenez holds a bachelor's of arts in elementary education with a minor in sociology from Prescott College, a master's in business administration from the University of Phoenix, and a masters of education in educational leadership from Northern Arizona University.
 She started her teaching career at NUSD #1 in the year 2000.
-Prior to her leadership role as principal of Coronado, she was a reading specialist for 10 years, and classroom teacher for five years.
+Prior to her leadership role as principal of Coronado, she was a reading specialist for 10 years, and a classroom teacher for five years.